billfitzgerald/infosec-primer/browser_prep.md

 # D. Preparing Firefox for Testing

 To prepare to test using Firefox, we need to clear any stored usage data that could potentially affect the results we see when we test.
 These preparatory steps include clearing the browser cache, all cookies, and all Web history.

+NOTE: If you are testing on a machine you use regularly, set up a profile specifically for testing.
+This guide describes the process: https://support.mozilla.org/en-US/kb/profile-manager-create-and-remove-firefox-profiles

 ## D1 Set Firefox Home Page